Sins Rising: Main plot

 Spider-Man reluctantly teams up with Norman Osborn (who ingested the Green Goblin Formula) and they fight off Sin Eater's minions.
 Sin-Eater grows into a hulking beast and attacks Spider-Man and Green Goblin who barely escape.
 Spider-Man realizes that teaming up with Green Goblin is difficult because they had never worked together.
 Julia Carpenter uses an astral projection for all the spider heroes to observe what Spider-Man is doing because they want to wait for the right moment, as well as Sin-Eater being an unpredictable factor.
 Spider-Gwen decides to side with Peter Parker because she trusts him as this is his fight, they could be making it worse and play it right into someone's hand.
 Meanwhile, Green Goblin reveals he has an underground waterway beneath Ravencroft, and Sin-Eater overwhelms them again.
 Spider-Man gives them a distraction by webbing the ceiling and slamming it down on Sin-Eater, but he is caught in the rubble.
 Green Goblin reveals that he hated Spider-Man because Peter rejected him, but decides to save him by lifting the rubble.
-They go to the underground waterway where Norman Osborn has an electromagnetic pulse that could cause a blackout the Eastern Seaboard, when Sin-Eater arrives and fights them once more.
-Spider-Man and Norman Osborn briefly gain the advantage because they now have a common enemy, but are overwhelmed by Sin-Eater's versatile powers.
+They go to the underground waterway where Norman has an electromagnetic pulse that could cause a blackout the Eastern Seaboard, when Sin-Eater arrives and fights them once more.
+Spider-Man and Norman briefly gain the advantage because they now have a common enemy, but are overwhelmed by Sin-Eater's versatile powers.
 Green Goblin asks Spider-Man how did he stop the Juggernaut, and Spider-Man reveals that he stopped the Juggernaut by trapping Juggernaut in wet concrete.
 Spider-Man reveals the EMP has a compression generator, and wants Green Goblin to aim the EMP toward the ground to turn concrete wet.
 Spider-Man tries telling Sin-Eater that he really wants him, but Sin-Eater does not listen and hits him.
 Green Goblin presses the EMP, and the ground turns to liquid while Spider-Man holds off Sin-Eater.
 The plan is successful and Spider-Man slams Sin-Eater into the wet concrete.
 Just before Spider-Man sinks, he remembers Mary Jane Watson and briefly breaks free, trying to shoot webbing at a ceiling but Green Goblin cuts the webbing, telling him that his debt is already paid and tries drowning Spider-Man but Spider-Gwen saves him alongside the spider heroes.
-The spider heroes revealed they were about to stop Spider-Man from saving Norman Osborn but Spider-Gwen persuaded them not to.
+The spider heroes revealed they were about to stop Spider-Man from saving Norman but Spider-Gwen persuaded them not to.
 They get into a ship, but Green Goblin overhears Spider-Man calling Spider-Gwen "Gwen" and realizes her true identity.
-Norman Osborn starts harassing her, asking her if she's one of Jackal's clones and alluding to the fact that he and Gwen Stacy of his earth had an affair.
-Spider-Man gets angry and slams Norman Osborn to a wall, and Norman Osborn says that if he keeps him here, he will kill and harm everyone Spider-Man loved.
-Miles Morales tells Spider-Man to calm down, and Norman Osborn tells Spider-Man to listen to Miles, after all Spider-Man would not want to snap.
-Fed up, Spider-Man makes the decision and throws Norman Osborn off the ship into the wet concrete before leaving on his ship.
+Norman starts harassing her, asking her if she's one of Jackal's clones and alluding to the fact that he and Gwen Stacy of his earth had an affair.
+Spider-Man gets angry and slams Norman to a wall, and Norman says that if he keeps him here, he will kill and harm everyone Spider-Man loved.
+Miles Morales tells Spider-Man to calm down, and Norman tells Spider-Man to listen to Miles, after all Spider-Man would not want to snap.
+Fed up, Spider-Man makes the decision and throws Norman off the ship into the wet concrete before leaving on his ship.
 Meanwhile, Kindred arrives in a graveyard planning his next scheme.